Doctoral Program

 Presentation of the Doctoral Thesis

-According to the Regulations for Official Doctoral Studies at the University of La Laguna (Resolution of 17 January 2013), the doctoral thesis will consist of an original research work prepared by the candidate in any field of knowledge.
-The thesis must enable the doctoral candidate to work independently in the field of R&D&I.
+As established in the Regulations for Official Doctoral Studies at the University of La Laguna (Resolution of January 17, 2013), the doctoral thesis must consist of an original research project prepared by the candidate in any field of knowledge.
+The thesis must equip the doctoral candidate for independent work in the field of R&D&I.

-Likewise, the doctoral thesis may be developed and, where appropriate, defended in the languages commonly used for scientific communication in the field of knowledge, ensuring that the tribunal that is to judge it has the capacity to do so in the language of presentation.
+Likewise, the doctoral thesis may be developed and, where appropriate, defended in the languages commonly used for scientific communication in the field of knowledge, ensuring that the judging panel is able to do so in the language of presentation.

-After completing the thesis, and with the approval of his/her supervisor(s), the doctoral candidate will present it to the academic committee of the Doctoral Program in Regional Development for processing before the Doctoral School of the University of La Laguna, in the format established by the ULL, accompanied by the corresponding summary in the form and format established by the Ministry for inclusion in the relevant databases.
+After completing the thesis, and with the approval of their supervisor(s), the doctoral candidate will submit it to the academic committee of the Doctoral Program in Regional Development for processing by the Doctoral School of the University of La Laguna, in the format established by the ULL, accompanied by the corresponding summary in the form and format established by the Ministry for inclusion in the relevant databases.

 • The corresponding authorization from the thesis director(s).